 What is an asset?

 Assets are anything of value to a community.
 The Native American community has multiple examples of cultural assets, such as traditional songs, storytelling, knowing how to make regalia.
 Mainstream society uses the word assets to describe something that can be assigned a monetary value, like a home, a small business or post secondary education.
-You must choose one of these asset goals (homeownership, starting/expanding a small business or post secondary education).
+In the IDA Program, you must choose one of these asset goals (homeownership, starting/expanding a small business or post secondary education).

 What is NAYA Family Center’s Match Rate & Time Frame?